 The Vermont Agency of Natural Resources considers these schools to be public water systems.
 These water systems are required to test water for lead from some, but not all, of the taps on a regular basis based on the number of of people served.
 The results of these tests are available on the Department of Environmental Conservation’s Drinking Water Database.
 The Health Department encourages schools to test water from every tap that could be used for drinking water for lead and fix problems when they are found.
 Learn more about lead in drinking water regulations

 If lead levels are found to be over the EPA's action level (0.015 mg/L or 15 ppb), schools should be prepared to immediately stop using that tap.
 Public water suppliers and state agencies may be able to help schools with finding the best possible solution to lower lead levels.
 Many solutions are easy and low-cost, for example replacing the fixture or flushing the water.
 Schools are then encouraged to do another test to make sure the water is below the EPA action level before using the tap again.

-There is no safe level of lead in the body.
-Schools are encouraged to take action to lower any level of lead in drinking water.
+Because there is no safe level of lead, the Health Department has established a Vermont Health Advisory of 1 ppb, and encourages schools to take action to ensure lead levels in drinking water are as low as possible.
 Many of the same easy, low-cost fixes used when lead levels are high can also be used to lower lead levels.